-With this list and my cleaning motivation tips, your fall cleaning will be done quickly — leaving you plenty of time to enjoy the season!
+With this list and my tips for how to clean your house, your fall cleaning will be done quickly — leaving you plenty of time to enjoy the season!

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.

 Is Fall Cleaning A Thing?